-Professor Mathews is best known for his research on nutrient cycling in tropical pastures and potentially environmentally sensitive release of phosphorus from pasture soils to surface waters.
+Professor Mathews researches nutrient cycling in tropical pastures.
+He is best known for his research on nutrient cycling in tropical pastures and potentially environmentally sensitive release of phosphorus from pasture soils to surface waters.

 Bruce Mathews is a professor of soil science and agronomy at the University of Hawai‘i at Hilo.
 He currently serves as interim dean of the College of Agriculture, Forestry and Natural Resource Management.

-- Update: He was appointed permanent dean of the college in 2016; he continues doing research.
+- Update: Mathews was appointed permanent dean of the college in 2016; he continues doing research.
 Read the dean’s monthly columns on the college’s blog Nihopeku.

 Mathews’s areas of research are plant nutrient cycling and soil fertility as affected by environmental conditions and crop management; assessment of the impact of agricultural and forestry production practices on soil, coastal wetlands, and surface waters; and development of environmentally sound and economically viable nutrient management practices for pastures, forests, and field crops in the tropics.